walker84837/chromasampler/README.md

 ```

   - `-f`: Specify the filename of the input image.
-  - `-r`: Output the average color in RGB format, along with the one in
+  - `-r`: Output the average color in RGB format.
-    hexadecimal.
   - `-h`: Display the help message with usage information.

 The supported image formats are: